TakaoKitano/carnation/README.md

 ### mysql (server will not be used, but for now it's needed)

 <pre>
-sudo apt-get install -y libmysqlclient-dev mysql-client-5.5 sudo apt-get install -y mysql-server-5.5
+sudo apt-get install -y libmysqlclient-dev mysql-client sudo apt-get install -y mysql-server
 </pre>

 ### setup